-Dr. Breggin often acts as a medical expert in criminal, malpractice and product liability suits, and since the 1970s has testified in approximately 100 trials.
+Dr. Peter Breggin often acts as a medical expert in criminal, malpractice, product liability and class action suits, and since the 1970s has testified in approximately 100 trials.
 Most of his cases settle before trial.
-However, a list of more than 80 trials in which he has been qualified to testify can be found at the conclusion of his resume.
-However, most of the cases he accepts are settled before going to court.
+However, a list of more than 80 trials in which he has testified 1986 are found in the final section of his Resume.

 Dr. Breggin’s testimony has involved antidepressants, benzodiazepine tranquilizers, sleeping aids, antipsychotic drugs, stimulants for children diagnosed ADHD, drugs in nursing homes and the elderly, electroshock (ECT), psychosurgery, and involuntary treatment.
 Cases often include drug-induced tardive dyskinesia, suicide, violence, diabetes, and death.

 Here is a small sample of positive and sometimes precedent-setting legal outcomes with Dr. Breggin as the psychiatric expert:

 Here are some of the details of several lawsuits:

 On February 11, 2014 a Chicago jury awarded $1.5 million to an autistic child who developed a severe case of tardive dyskinesia and tardive akathisia while being treated by psychiatrists with Risperdal and then Zyprexa between 2002 and 2007.
 The drug-induced disorder was diagnosed when he was fifteen years old and by then had become disabling and irreversible.
 Dr. Breggin was the psychiatric expert for the case and Francis P. Morrissey was the attorney.